 Some people believe that drinking cranberry juice or eating cranberries can prevent and ease symptoms.
 However, the studies behind these claims are contradictory, so the scientific explanation as to whether or not cranberries can ease and prevent cystitis is inconclusive.

 While these might ease your symptoms, they are insufficient at completely clearing up infections.
-For antibiotics to help treat cystitis, click here.
+You can purchase antibiotics to help treat cystitis at Instant eCare.

 What can you do to get some relief from cystitis symptoms?

 In addition to taking antibiotics, you can take some paracetamol or ibuprofen to get some relief from cystitis or bladder infection.
 It is also crucial that you drink lots of water.

 You should see significant improvements in 3-14 days*.
 However, results can vary from person to person.